The Process of Buying a Business

 Search multiple sources and enlist help – Let your professional advisors (e.g. attorney, accountant, financial planner) know you are looking for a business.
 Most importantly, contact business intermediaries who represent businesses within your targeted market.
 They will notify you of available companies that meet your criteria and qualifications.

-Your motivation, lifestyle, expectations, financial statement and résumé will help you develop your acquisition criteria.
+Your motivation, lifestyle, expectations, financial statement, and résumé will help you develop your acquisition criteria.
 Identifying and communicating your acquisition criteria, qualifications and experience will save time and frustration and will place you far ahead of less focused buyers.

 If you have a question about selling or buying your business, give Andrew a call today at (916) 570 2674.

 This article is reprinted as a courtesy of the International Business Brokers Association® (IBBA.)
-IBBA is the largest international, non-profit association operating exclusively for the benefit of people and firms engaged in the various aspects of a business brokerage and mergers and acquisitions.
+IBBA is the largest international, non-profit association operating exclusively for the benefit of people and firms engaged in the various aspects of business brokerage and mergers and acquisitions.
 IBBA® has 1,950 members worldwide, with corporate headquarters in Chicago, Illinois.